 This course is an in-depth study of the behavior and ecology of cranes.
 Assigned readings from the scientific literature, one writing assignment and online discussions will be used to explore a variety of topics including: reproductive biology, wintering ecology, migratory behavior, conservation and management of cranes.
 Plan to spend at least several hours each week on reading, writing, and responding to topic discussions.
 Offered online, Fall of odd-numbered years.

 An overview of conservation biology and its importance.
 Special emphasis is placed on ecological, economic, and social issues relevant to biological rarity.
-Offered online, Spring of odd-numbered years.
+Offered online, Spring of odd numbered years.

 This course discusses the role of hormones in regulating reproduction in mammals, with an emphasis in humans.
 Topics to be covered include: 1) sexual differentiation of the brain, 2) spermatogenesis and oogenesis, 3) pregnancy, parturition, and lactation, and 4) fertility and sexually transmitted diseases.
 Background in anatomy and physiology is recommended.
 Offered online, every Summer.